What’s The Difference Between A Duplex Outlet And A Regular Outlet

 What is a duplex outlet used for?

 A duplex outlet is used for two electrical receptacles and it provides space for two devices.
-The design of a duplex outlet protects you from electric shock hazards and there are usually 2 sockets on one outlet, so you can charge multiple devices at once.
+The design of a duplex outlet allows for two devices to be plugged in simultaneously, but proper grounding and safety measures are necessary to protect against electric shock hazards.

 It’s important to be safe when using an outlet and make sure the design of your home meets safety standards by installing a duplex outlet today.